Dudesnude

 dudesnude is a popular social networking website dedicated to gay, bisexual, bicurious and men who have sex with men.
 The site was launched in 2002 and it has over 500,000 members.
 The website's purpose is to facilitate chat, dating, and setting up sexual encounters known as a "hookup".
+The site also has a live-streaming feature, where members can chat with others while masturbating on webcam.
 The company slogan is "picture, video, and profile sharing for men!"
 The company is based in London and the homepage is flanked by a bare chested man staring upward, partially obscuring his face.

 Interface and users

 Members select various statistics which include, race, age, height, weight, adherence to safer sex practices, amount of body hair, body type, penis size, and other criteria.
 They also upload pictures of themselves, at least one of which must show their unclothed body, shirt off.
 As a result, the site has been described as the most graphic and audacious of the gay dating sites.
 There is a space on the profile dedicated to a text description of the member and what he is looking for, these blurbs range from a few sentences to full pages.
 Members join any of several communities such as those reserved for those that are visibly muscular.
 Members can then choose to allow or disallow other communities from being able to see them.
 This community-based system is one of the site's unique selling propositions in that it allows a more nuanced search function for attributes within user profiles.
 It acts as a pre search, along with age range preferences, so that members only see, and are only seen by, other members who they are likely to find attractive.
 Thus giving the impression that the site is dedicated to their tastes and requirements and avoiding unwanted contact.

 Another of the site's features, once a Unique Selling Point but something other sites have since adopted, is an optional verification feature, used to give other members a greater degree of certainty that the pictures on the profile are of the person using it.
 Each member has a unique profile ID number.
 They take a picture of themselves holding up this number which is checked by site staff, and if it can be seen to match the profile pics, a verification mark is awarded.
 The site also has a complex search feature to search for type of pictures or video by the various characteristics listed above.